mclaughlinliam3/NetTracer3D/source/process_menu.rst

 #.
 Execution mode
     * This dropdown window provides two erosion options.
         1. 'Psuedo3D Binary Kernels' - Erodes in 2D in the XY and XZ planes, trying to simulate a 3D dilation.
 The image will be binarized prior to erosion.
 For small-to-medium erosion, this option can save time but will not result in a perfect erosion due to not being able to 'see' diagonally.
 Note that for particularly large erosions (relative to the starting objects), this option may actually be slower than distance transform.
-        3. 'Distance-Transform Based' - Use this erode objects via a distance transform, allowing for more perfect erosions, but often being slower.
+        2. 'Distance-Transform Based' - Use this erode objects via a distance transform, allowing for more perfect erosions, but often being slower.
+        3. 'Preserve Labels' - Also uses the distance transform, but also makes each object keep its label.
+Labeled objects that share a border will see that border get eroded as well.

 * Press 'Run Erode' to run the method with the desired parameters.
 Note the channel refered to in 'Active Image' is the one that will be eroded, with the output also being returned there.